 The equation of the line is derived from a set of observation points.
 This line is an estimate of where each observed rate would be if the previous observation could predict with 100% accuracy the value of the next observation.
 In nature, this situation seldom arises and the degree to which individual observations deviate from this linear trend line is an indication of how well they "fit" or conform to the trend.
-The linear trend lines in the time series figures project expected rates to the year 2020 from known historical values (1979 to 2008) to provide a general idea about where mortality trends are heading.
+The linear trend lines in the time series figures project expected rates to the year 2020 from known historical values (1979 to 2011) to provide a general idea about where mortality trends are heading.

 The equation of the line allows the user to calculate an expected or fitted rate for any given year, x.
-For example, in figure 6.4 ii the year 1990 is the 12th year in the series, so 12 would be substituted for x in the equation of the line derived from ENC29's age-adjusted mortality rate series for a selected cause of death.
-For chronic lower respiratory diseases (1979 to 2008), the 1990 expected or fitted age-adjusted rate is calculated to be a little more than 36 deaths per 100,000 people.
-The observed age-adjusted rate for 1990 is 38 deaths per 100,000 people.
+For example, in figure 6.4 ii the year 2005 is the 7th year in the series, so 7 would be substituted for x in the equation of the line derived from ENC29's age-adjusted mortality rate series for a selected cause of death.
+For chronic lower respiratory diseases (1979 to 2011), the 2005 expected or fitted age-adjusted rate is calculated to be a little less than 45 deaths per 100,000 people.
+The observed age-adjusted rate for 2005 is 48 deaths per 100,000 people.
 (The observed rates are the values found in the table that runs along the x-axis of the time series chart.)
-The numeric difference between the expected and observed rates for 1990 is 2-the model (the equation of the line) underestimates the observed value by 2 deaths.
+The numeric difference between the expected and observed rates for 2005 is 2.9-the model (the equation of the line) underestimates the observed value by 2.9 deaths.
 Each previous and subsequent year's difference between the expected and observed rates will vary to a greater or lesser degree depending on the size of the population under study (see below).
 This variation can be measured to determine how well the line fits or models the observed data.